 Teaching remained her first love, however, and from 2010 she took a position in learning and teaching, where she found herself training trade teachers.
 Around the same time, she was elected sub-branch president at VU, finding that working with teachers across all the VU campuses gave her an ideal opportunity to talk about the union and develop relationships.

-After joining branch council, Elaine was invited to take part in the Anna Stewart program, which was a turning point in her involvement with the AEU.
+After joining Branch Council, Elaine was invited to take part in the Anna Stewart Memorial Project, which was a turning point in her involvement with the AEU.
 Working alongside a group of likeminded women was a phenomenal experience and made her determined to pursue a career with the union.
-She held the office of Deputy Vice President of TAP from 2014-2019, during which time she was responsible for the disability and AMES sectors and discovered a passion for helping others.
+She held the office of Deputy Vice President of TAP from 2014 to 2019, during which time she was responsible for the disability and AMES sectors.

-As Vice President of TAP, she is particularly looking forward to helping members negotiate and implement new agreements, as well as continuing to raise awareness of the needs of TAFE, Disability and AMES.
+As Vice President of TAP, Elaine particularly enjoys helping members negotiate and implement new agreements, as well as raising awareness of the needs of TAFE, Disability and AMES.

 Marino D’Ortenzio – Vice President, Secondary